Staging the Basement

 Staging the basement by turning it into a useful space can make the difference between a quick sale or having your home linger on the market for months.

-- Paint basement walls in white or light neutral paint colors to brighten up this usually dark area of a home.
+- Painting the basement walls in white or another light neutral paint colors will brighten up this usually dark area of a home.

 - A coat of fresh paint is a far cry from a complete basement renovation, but it still is the most cost effective and quick way to spruce up a home.

 - Paint a low basement ceiling white, as light colors can "visually" raise a low ceiling.